A Rewarding Experience

 Shining a Spotlight on Legal Controversies

-The Law Review is in the forefront of legal questions that challenge the nation.
-Same-sex marriage, the War on Terror, incarcerated African Americans, clean water, and contraception are but a few of the critical issues that have been analyzed in recent issues of our law journal.
+The Law Review is at the forefront of legal questions that challenge the nation.
+Same-sex marriage, the War on Terror, incarcerated African Americans, clean water, and contraception are but a few of the critical issues that have been analyzed in recent issues of the law journal.

 A Proven Path to Career Success

-The Law Review has been a springboard for generations of students, who have gone on to important positions at all levels of the legal profession, government, and business.
+The Law Review has been a springboard for generations of students who have gone on to important positions at all levels of the legal profession, government, and business.
 “Law Review literally changed my life,” said the Honorable Victor Ort ’70, who served as a judge on the Nassau County (New York) Supreme Court.
-His path to the bench began with a job at the Nassau County Legal Aid Society, which was impressed with his law review experience.
+His path to the bench began with a job at the Nassau County Legal Aid Society, which was impressed with his New England Law Review experience.

 Online Versions Extend Reach and Influence

-The Law Review’s print version recently celebrated its 50th anniversary.
-Its online law journal editions include On Remand, which publishes original content on timely legal issues and produces one of the few law review podcasts in the country, and Offer of Proof, which focuses on criminal and civil confinement law.
+The Law Review’s online law journal editions include New England Law Review Forum, which publishes original content on timely legal issues and produces one of the few law review podcasts in the country, and New England Law Review Forum for Criminal and Civil Confinement, which focuses on criminal and civil confinement law.

 Symposia Showcase Legal Experts

-Students organize symposia on topics of their choosing, showcasing leading legal authorities in a wide range of subject areas.
-Recent topics have included “The First Amendment Bubble: How Privacy and Paparazzi Threaten a Free Press” and “Sexual Violence in the U.S. Military: Discipline, Justice, and Command.”
+Students organize symposia on topics of their choosing, showcasing leading legal authorities in a wide range of subjects.
+Recent topics have included “The First Amendment Bubble: How Privacy and Paparazzi Threaten a Free Press” and “Sexual Violence in the US Military: Discipline, Justice, and Command.”